MikeRogers0/MikeRogersIO/source/blog/2019-09-26-intraducing-typo-ci.html.md

  - CI Service
  - A b c easy as 123

 A few more bits, that meight throw it off.
+But who knows right?